-We emphasize that this OLS and TLS are defined in terms of only $K$ points in a $G$-dimensional scatterplot.
+We emphasize that these OLS and TLS parameters are defined in terms of only $K$ points in a $G$-dimensional scatterplot.
 The location of these points themselves (the true ATEs) are, nonetheless, unknown population quantities.
-Therefore, $\theta_1(\Lambda_K)$ is a population quantity, that is, it is a function of the unknown population distribution of the data $O$ (equivalently, of infinite draws of $O$).
+Therefore, $\theta_1(\Lambda_K)$ is a population quantity, meaning it is a function of the unknown population distribution of the data $O$ (that is, of infinite draws of $O$).